Ross Ulbricht’s Exemplary Prison Conduct

 Ross is committed to positively contributing to society once free.
 In 2020, he published his idea for a new, revolutionary technology using AI that would help fight the sharing of harmful content online.
 Unfortunately, he cannot access the resources to work on this further from prison.

 Ross has also dedicated part of the sale of his art to relieving the suffering of fellow prisoners and their families through a new charitable fund called Art4Giving.
-So far, over $765,000 has been donated to charity, thanks to Ross’s art.
+So far, nearly $800,000 has been donated to charity, thanks to Ross’s art.